 The problem is that many retailers underutilize these functions—especially the CDP.
 More often than not, they outsource CDP and DMP functions to third parties with the directive to maximize traffic on their website.

 But retailers don’t understand who makes up that traffic.
-And without that visibility, they can’t develop meaningful relationships with customers and deliver the personalized content those customers desire.
+And without a Martech stack to provide that visibility, they can’t develop meaningful relationships with customers and deliver the personalized content those customers desire.

 Sophelle harnesses the power of data to clearly identify audiences, drive more significant influence across the customer journey, and deliver customized experiences.

 The next step in the implementation process involves using data from the customer journey to grow relationships and deliver trusted touchpoint connections across coordinated channels.

 Armed with the critical data gathered from the CDP and DMP, Sophelle helps retailers effectively reach customers in stores and everywhere on the internet: email inboxes, social media platforms, eCommerce websites, and more.

 We aim to provide a unified, logged-in experience that recognizes customers and serves them compelling personalized experiences at each touchpoint.